ojasg4/rna-motif-diffuser/README.md

 - An SE(3)-equivariant diffusion model over 3D coordinates
 - A kinematic loop refiner for geometric cleanup

-The data preprocessing script was executed using a kaggle dataset: https://www.kaggle.com/datasets/jaejohn/rna-all-data Originally provided by Professor Rhiju Das and filtered by kaggle user John G Rao (@jaejohn) as part of the Stanford 3D RNA folding competition
+The data preprocessing script was executed using a kaggle dataset: https://www.kaggle.com/datasets/jaejohn/rna-all-data.

+Originally provided by Professor Rhiju Das and filtered by kaggle user John G Rao (@jaejohn) as part of the Stanford 3D RNA folding competition.

 Training is organized for debugging on a single GPU (Kaggle, or locally) and training on multi-GPU HPC clusters.